dgatf/sct101ctm/README.md

 In Ubuntu from command line: `systemctl reboot --firmware-setup`

-Or after shutdown press *Power on* and *Volume+* until Schneider logo appears.
-From grub menu select *System Setup*
+Or press *Shift* on boot to open grub menu and from grub menu select *System Setup*

 In UEFI menu go to *Boot* tab and change the boot order or override boot to the USB, then Save & exit

 ## Install Ubuntu

-Install Ubuntu Budgie from grub menu.
-If you select *Try before installing* the mouse pointer position will be inverted  from screen which makes it difficult to use.
-This is related to the x session manager.
-Regular Ubuntu comes with gdm3 whereas Budgie comes with lightdm.
-A workaround is to install gdm3 >=3.32 with limitation to start the session in horizontal position.
-The pointer is not rotated and you are able to rotate the screen after.
-Though starting the session in vertical, the problem persist

-If screen orientation is inverted `xrandr -o 1`

-For network connection you can use wifi or usb tethering.
-If using wifi better connect now as in the next step you will need it and the mouse pointer will be rotated (if installing Ubuntu Budgie)

-Alternatively you can connnect to wifi using nmcli

-`nmcli d wifi connect <wifiSSID> password <wifiPassword>`

-It is recommended the installation option that deletes the entire SSD as it is only 32GB, barely enough for dual boot, altohugh is doable (not covered here)

-## Fix inverted pointer

-After installation at first boot the mouse pointer is inverted from the screen (only Ubuntu Budgie).
-To fix this install gdm3.
-If wifi is not available Shutdown and Power on (no reboot)

-Press Ctrl+Alt+T to open terminal

-Rotate screen

-`xrandr -o 1`

-Install gdm3
+The default x86 graphics driver, *fbdeb*, has the screen rotated 180º respect to the mouse.
+To fix this for the installation, from a terminal window ( *Ctrl+Alt+T*)
 ```
-sudo apt-get update
-sudo apt-get install gdm3
+xrandr --output DSI-1 --transform -1,0,1920,0,-1,1200,0,0,1
+xrandr -o 1
 ```
-In the configuration menu select gdm3
+For network connection you can use wifi or usb tethering

+It is recommended the installation over the entire eMMC.
+32GB is barely enough for dual boot

+## Fix inverted pointer/screen

+Create */etc/X11/xorg.conf.d/20-monitor.conf* to force the intel driver

+Section "Device"
+	Identifier   "Card0"
+	Driver      "intel"
+	BusID       "PCI:0:2:0"
+EndSection

-## Fix screen orientation
+## Fix sensor orientation

-To fix screen orientation create a udev rule for the accelerometer sensor in /etc/udev/hwdb.d/61-sensor-local.hwdb
+To fix accelerometer orientation create a udev rule */etc/udev/hwdb.d/61-sensor-local.hwdb*
 ```
 sensor:modalias:acpi:BOSC0200*:dmi:bvnAmericanMegatrendsInc.:bvrSCH12i.WJ210Z.KtBJRCA03*
  ACCEL_MOUNT_MATRIX=-1, 0, 0; 0, 1, 0; 0, 0, 1